 A content strategy won’t go far if it’s floating in the air.
-According to a 2017 joint study by the Content Marketing Institute and Intelligent Content Conference, 44% of companies have not documented their content strategy.
+According to recent research by the Content Marketing Institute and Marketing Profs, 63% of B2B companies do not have a documented content strategy.

 Don’t become a statistic – record your content strategy now.
-Not only will it help you make sense of your content marketing, it will also be much easier to adjust and refine as needed.
+Not only will it help you make sense of your content marketing, but it will also be much easier to adjust and refine as needed.
 And you can use it to align your team so you’re all working toward the same goals.

 First, you’ll need to define your KPIs, so you’ll have a clear map of your content goals.
 Then, via a range of analytics tools and software, you can track the success of your content and get a deeper understanding of how it’s performing for you.
 Finally, you can use these metrics to modify your strategy and reach your goals.

 One of the most common ways to test digital campaigns is A/B testing, also known as split testing.
 A/B tests are conducted by running two versions of an ad or content concurrently, with only one element different in each, such as headline, image, color of CTA button, CTA copy, and others.
 The performance of each version is tracked and analyzed to see which performs better.

 There’s much more to a content strategy than uploading content and clicking “Publish”.
 So many variables affect content performance, the only way to know what’s working and what’s not is by testing.